 The minimum UMF rating recognized is UMF5, but it is not considered beneficial unless it carries a UMF 10+ level of antibacterial activity in the honey.
 Anything ranging from UMF 10–UMF 15 is a useful level, and anything UMF 16 and up is considered a superior quality.

-Genuine UMF Manuka honey will have these four things:
+Genuine UMF Manuka honey has these four things:

-- It will have a UMF trademark clearly labeled on the front of the container.
+- A UMF trademark clearly labeled on the front of the container.

-- It will be from a New Zealand UMF licensed company and labeled in New Zealand.
+- Be from a New Zealand UMF-licensed company and labeled in New Zealand.

-- It will have the UMF company’s name and license number on the label.
+- The UMF company’s name and license number on the label.

-- It will have a UMF rating number of 5–16+.
+- A UMF rating number of 5–16+.
 If it is labeled without the UMF or without a number, then it is not the genuine article.